Several years ago, an envelope arrived at my home that had a big, red “CONFIDENTIAL” stamped on it.

 The manufacturer will not, however, ensure the product is authentic and will not guarantee its safety or efficacy.
 At least, that’s what the major pharmaceutical companies profess.

 Its policy on diversion is clear on its website:

 “Zoetis does not sell prescription medications for dogs and cats to retail outlets, pet supply stores, internet sites or any other distribution facility where a direct veterinary-client-patient relationship does not exist — nor do we support in any way secondary supply to these businesses.”

 Diverted Products Carry Risks

-- Proper handling: Has the product been handled properly since it was picked up from the diverter, or was it housed in a boiling-hot warehouse in Florida, Phoenix or China?
+- Has the product been handled properly since it was picked up from the diverter, or was it housed in a boiling-hot warehouse in Florida, Phoenix or China?

 - Product safety: Has the product been tampered with or have expiration dates changed?
 You are already dealing with shady characters who want to turn a profit.
 These people are in business to make money, not care about pets.
 Since it’s a gray business, we are definitely dealing with shady business practices.

 - Product guarantee: The pharmaceutical manufacturers claim they will not stand behind a product not obtained through a veterinarian.

 To this last point, this is what Zoetis has to say: